-It has been 70 years since India achieved independence.
+It has been 75 years since India achieved independence.
 One cannot deny that it was made possible due to the efforts of great Indian leaders who played a significant role in driving out the British from India.
 We should not forget this contribution of theirs, and not just remember them on two-three occasions every year, rather thank them and look up to the lessons taught by them every day.
-It is our prior responsibility to salute the national leaders who helped instil in people the feelings of freedom, patriotism, and nationalism.
+It is our prior responsibility to salute the national leaders who helped instill in people the feeling of freedom, patriotism, and nationalism.

 British entered India in mid 18th century.
 They wanted to establish their permanent authority in India for which they utilised Indian natural resource wealth.
 The British initiated and started the East India Company to conduct trading activities.
 As time went by, these trading activities developed manifold and the Company took various steps to eventually develop India for self-interest.

 Any development comes with education.
 So, Britishers set up various schools and colleges in India.
 An English medium system of education was incorporated.
 This gave a tremendous boost not only to the development of education but also led to the foundation of Indian Freedom Struggle.
 According to History, the Indian Freedom Movement commenced in the year 1857.
 However, the Revolt of 1857 did not leave scope for the national level movement as it was confined to some regions only.

 The syllabus prescribed by the British Government consisted of topics like Democracy, Socialism, Secularism, Communism, and so on and so forth.
 These ideas inspired the students who were pursuing higher education across the country.